 The M1’s functioning can be set to operate in four different modes based on the acceptable noise level and intensity of cleaning required.
-Owners can switch it to Quiet mode for non-disruptive cleaning, Normal mode for it to complete a daily cleaning task, Strong mode for deep cleaning, and Max mode for it to operate at full power.
-The app allows for various methods of control, as users will be able to configure its functioning through its companion app, its included remote or through voice control, if adequately integrated with Amazon Alexa or Google Assistant.
-It is ideal for low to medium pile carpets and will have no problem getting rid of long pet hairs and dust particles on hardwood floors.
+Owners can switch it to Quiet mode for non-disruptive cleaning, Normal mode to complete a daily cleaning task, Strong mode for deep cleaning, and Max mode to operate at full power.
+The app allows for various methods of control, as users will be able to configure its functioning through its companion app, its included remote, or through voice control, if adequately integrated with Amazon Alexa or Google Assistant.
+It is ideal for low to medium-pile carpets and will have no problem getting rid of long pet hairs and dust particles on hardwood floors.

 Award: HONORABLE MENTION

 WHY WE LIKE IT: It can be used for both vacuuming and mopping, and thanks to a run time of over three hours, it is ideal for use in large homes.